Select Page

 Rössing Uranium Limited

-Rössing Uranium, which is majority-owned by China National Uranium Corporation Limited (CNUC), is one of Namibia’s currently two uranium producing mines.
-It is the world’s longest running open pit uranium mine, celebrated 45 years of working for Namibia in 2021, and contributing to the social and economic prosperity of the country.
+Rössing Uranium, which is majority-owned by China National Uranium Corporation Limited (CNUC), is one of Namibia’s currently three uranium producing mines.
+It is the World’s longest running open pit uranium mine, celebrated 45 years of working for Namibia in 2021, and is contributing to the social and economic prosperity of the country.

 Being an employer of choice, Rössing Uranium provides long-term and rewarding employment.
 The current workforce of some to 1 500 employees consists of 99.3% Namibians.
 Through employment creation the mine makes significant contributions to society and the economy, and strives to keep the workforce engaged through implementing initiatives that benefit both the company and its employees.
 Some of these initiatives focus on learning and development (granting of bursaries to support students in various fields; apprenticeship training including bursaries and job attachments for on-the-job learning).